 Matariki – Māori New Year

-Traditionally the celebration of Matariki was a time to commemorate those who had passed on and celebrate a time of plenty when stores were abundant from horticulture, hunting, and fishing.
+Easily recognisable for the delicate twinkle made by the constellation; traditionally the celebration of Matariki was a time to commemorate those who have passed on and celebrate a time of plenty when stores were abundant from horticulture, hunting, and fishing.

 Matariki Reading List

-Ko Ururangi te potiki o te whanua Matariki
+Ko Ururangi te potiki o te whanau Matariki

 Matariki - NZ History Nga korero a ipurangi o Aotearoa